Support

 Previous winner of Teen Art Contest!

-The Ann Richter Fund (private donations) provideD cash prizes for the first, second and third prize winners, chosen by the highest number of votes during the afternoon.
+The Ann Richter Fund (private donations) provided cash prizes for the first, second and third prize winners, chosen by the highest number of votes during the afternoon.
 Visitors and judges voted on the best artists of the day.
-The first prize winnerreceived $100.00.
+The first prize winner received $100.00.
 The second prize winner received $50.00.
 The third prize winner received $25.00.

 Summer Art Program!
 2023